CoNG-harvard/PA-Nav/Installing OMPL and Building the Python Bindings on MacOS.md

 References:

 - OMPL installation guide (very brief): https://ompl.kavrakilab.org/installation.html
+- OMPL Python Binding Information: https://ompl.kavrakilab.org/python.html
 - OMPL Github: https://github.com/ompl/ompl

 # Install dependencies from Homebrew

-The most important dependencies are cmake, boost-python3, castxml, and Eigen, which are needed to build the C++ modules.
+The most important dependencies to build the package are cmake, boost-python3, castxml, and Eigen.

 Typically, you will have the latest version of cmake ready on MacOS.
 Otherwise  you may install it from brew